Somya1041/mbed_NXP_LPC1768/README.md

 ### 11. **Watchdog Timer**
    - Explains how to configure and use the Watchdog Timer to reset the system in case of a software fault.
+   - This section contains one file:
+      - `watchdog_timer.c`: This code configures the Watchdog Timer (WDT) on the LPC1768 microcontroller to reset the system if not reloaded within 4 seconds.
+It also controls a buzzer and a set of LEDs, blinking the LEDs at regular intervals and briefly turning on the buzzer at startup.
+The WDT is periodically reloaded to prevent a system reset.

    - Applications: System reliability and fault recovery.

 ---